 Trading with no plan

 First of all, you are always in the market on a watch, waiting for a set up to surface.
-You never want to miss out anything or else you will run after the market.
+You never want to miss out anything or else you will chase the market.

 You cannot follow your rules when you are always trying out something new every time you trade.